 Biography

-Dr Rebecca Leech is a Registered Nutritionist funded by a NHMRC Emerging Leadership Fellowship and a NHF Postdoctoral Research Fellowship.
-She worked as a secondary teacher of German and Science before pursuing a career in Nutrition whilst raising three children.
+Dr Rebecca Leech is a Registered Nutritionist funded by a NHMRC Emerging Leadership Fellowship.
 Prior to commencing an Alfred Deakin Postdoctoral Research Fellowship in 2018, she completed a Master of Clinical Epidemiology (coursework) at the University of Newcastle, shortly followed by an Honours year, as part of the Bachelor of Food Sciences and Nutrition degree, and a PhD in Nutritional Epidemiology, at Deakin University.
-Using her skills in biostatistics, Rebecca has contributed to a range of research projects within the Institute for Physical Activity and Nutrition.
+Using her skills in biostatistics and epidemiology, Rebecca has contributed to a range of research projects within the Institute for Physical Activity and Nutrition.
 In 2018, Rebecca was awarded an Alfred Deakin Medal for her doctoral thesis which examined adults’ eating patterns and their associations with diet quality and obesity.
-Her postdoctoral research, supervised by Professor Sarah McNaughton, extends on her PhD research, by applying novel analytic approaches to understand determinants of food intake at eating occasions and the role of eating patterns in cardiometabolic health in adults.
+Her postdoctoral research applies novel analytic approaches to understand the contextual determinants of food intake at eating occasions and the role of eating patterns in cardiometabolic health in adults.
 Her research intends to inform the development of dietary advice that is context-specific and tailored to reflect everyday eating situations.
-She is currently the Chair of the Student Mentor Group for the Nutrition Society of Australia.
+Between 2018 and 2021, she was the Chair of the Student Mentoring for the Nutrition Society of Australia.

 Career highlights